European project SUSMAGPRO

 The project will also initiate important discussions on design for recycling and relevant standardisation topics and will organise knowledge and technology transfer in the frame of trainings.
 A travelling roadshow in the second half of the project will engage the local population across different European cities to increase awareness about the challenges linked to RE magnets and the solutions proposed by SUSMAGPRO thanks to EU funding.
 The roadshow will give the opportunity to test and compare products with conventional and SUSMAGPRO magnets.

 The project is coordinated by the Institute for Strategic Technology and Precious Metals (STI) at Pforzheim University, Germany.
-The consortium consists of 19 project partners and one associated partner from nine European countries.
+The consortium consists of 19 project partners from nine European countries.

 As partner in the project, Steinbeis-Europa-Zentrum is